jBernz/air-challenge/README.md

 kinds of roadblocks.
 That said, writing the actual functionality and business logic went far faster.

 For the backend I used the provided Express and added Postgres as a DB.
 For the frontend I used React Query and the provided Next code.
+Additionally I used the provided WebSocket hook to invalidate the React Query cache in case of an update from the server.
 I was able to get all the routes working, and the frontend functionally using all the routes.

 I used Jest to write some integration tests for the backend routes.